mspass-team/mspass/docs/source/user_manual/memory_management.rst

    drastically reduced by removing the dead data.
-The cleanest way to do that, and preserve the record of what was killed, is to do an intermediate save of the data set and then recreate a new bag/RDD for subsequent processing of the edited data.
+The cleanest way to do that, and preserve the record of what was killed, is to do an intermediate save of the data set and then recreate a new bag/RDD for subsequent processing of the edited data by reading it back again before continuing.
    In our experience, it is generally useful to treat this as step in processing where the result needs to be reviewed before continuing anyway.
-The jupyter notebook you create along with records in the database will preserve your edits.
+The jupyter notebook you create along with records in the database will then preserve your edits.